ingka-group/fastecho/api/core/README.md

 ## Migration

-This lib is using goose for migrations rather than gorm Automigrate
+This lib is using goose for migrations rather than gorm Automigrate.